cadethacker/openid-connect-spa-best-practices/README.md

 *__Soooooo this is awkward.... but I've been giving out bad advice about where and how to store OAuth2 tokens on the client side__* hahaha

-So one thing I have learned in this nearly 2 year journey through OAuth2/OpenID Connect is that it is _artisanal_   and there are TONS of opinions, and sometimes it is very difficult to find good advice.
+So one thing I have learned in a nearly 2 year journey of using OAuth2/OpenID Connect at enterprise scale is that

+> .....it is _artisanal_

+When searching google, there are TONS of opinions.
+It is very difficult to find solid, consistent advice.
 Also I generally ignore any pages from prior to 2017/2018.
-When you do a google search, the first 4 links will say different things.
+When searching, the first 4 links will say different things.
 So as of Oct 2019, here is the world as I know it.
-If you are doing something different, it is doesn't mean it is bad, there are 1,000 ways todo all of this.
+If you are doing something different, it is doesn't mean it is bad, there are 1,000 ways todo all of this, but here is my currated knowlege.
+Hopefully it helps somebody.
+If so, give this a star above :D

 ### New to this whole OAuth2/OpenID Connect thingy?